 USB3 and 4 are available.
 To make use of these USB ports, purchase a USB cable from your dealer.
 The lay-out of USB3 and 4 is as follows:

-6. Onboard Joystick port/audio
+6. Onboard game and audio port

 This Motherboard provides Joystick port and audio.